 An S1G STA shall transmit NDP CTS frames instead of CTS frames.
 A non-S1G STA shall not transmit NDP CTS frames.

-The RA Address field of the NDP CTS shall be generated as described in 8.3.5.1.1 (NDP CTS).
+The RA field of the NDP CTS shall be generated as described in 8.3.5.1.1 (NDP CTS).
 The Duration field in the NDP CTS frame shall be set to the same value as the Duration field from the received RTS frame, adjusted by subtraction of aSIFSTime and the NDPTxTime required to transmit the NDP CTS frame, where NDPTxTime is calculated according to 9.3.2.4a (Setting and resetting the RID).

+An S1G STA that receives an NDP CTS frame shall follow the rules described in this subclause for CTS frame reception if any of the following conditions are satistifed:

+The value of the Address Indicator field is equal to 0 and the value of the RA/PBSSID field indicates that the S1G STA is not the intended receiver of this frame

-If the Address Indicator in the NDP CTS frame (8.3.5.1.1) is set to 0 and the RA/PBSSID field in the NDP CTS frame indicates an RA or if the Address Indicator in the NDP CTS frame is set to 1 and the value of the RA/PBSSID field is not equal to the PBSSID of the AP with which the STA is associated, then a STA receiving the CTS shall follow the rules of clause 9.3.2.6 for a CTS frame reception.
+The value of the Address Indicator field is equal to 1, and the value of the Early Sector Indicator field is equal to 0, and the value of the RA/PBSSID field is not equal to the PBSSID of the AP with which the non-AP STA is associated .

+The value of the Address Indicator field is equal to 1, and the value of the Early Sector Indication field is equal to 1, and the value of the RA/PBSSID is equal to the PBSSID of the AP with which the non AP- STA is associated

+An S1G STA that receives an NDP CTS frame should disregard the value of the Duration field of the NDP CTS frame if any of the following conditions are satisfied:

-If the Address Indicator in the NDP CTS is set to 1 and the value of the RA/PBSSID field is equal to the PBSSID of the AP with which the STA is associated to, then the STA disregards the received NDP CTS frame.
+The value of the Address Indicator field is equal to 1, and the value of the Early Sector Indicator field is equal to 0, and the value of the RA/PBSSID field is equal to the PBSSID of the AP with which the non-AP STA is associated to.The value of the Address Indicator field is equal to 1, and the value of the Early Sector Indicator field is equal to 0, and the value of the RA/PBSSID is not equal to the PBSSID of the AP with which the non-AP STA is associated.

+An S1G AP that receives an NDP CTS frame with a value of the Address Indicator field equal to 1 shall compare the value of the RA/PBSSID field with its own PBSSID value for the purpose of checking that any of the conditions listed above are satisfied.

 9.7.6.6 Channel Width selection for control frames